taubman33/django-rest/readme.md

 [ Serializers ](https://www.django-rest-framework.org/api-guide/serializers/)
-allow us to convert our data from QuerySets (the data type returned by Django's ORM) to data that can easily be converted to JSON (or XML) and rendered to our API.
+allow us to convert our data from QuerySets (the data type returned by Django's ORM) to data that can easily be converted to JSON (or XML) and returned by our API.
 There are several types of serializers built into Django REST framework;
 however, we will be using the `HyperlinkedModelSerializer` today.
 This serializer allows us to specify model fields that we want to include in our API